Cleanroom: History

 The modern cleanroom was invented by American physicist Willis Whitfield.
-As employee of the Sandia National Laboratories, Whitfield created the initial plans for the cleanroom in 1960.
+As an employee of the Sandia National Laboratories, Whitfield created the initial plans for the cleanroom in 1960.
 Prior to Whitfield's invention, earlier cleanrooms often had problems with particles and unpredictable airflows.
-Whitfield designed his cleanroom with a constant, highly filtered air flow to flush out impurities.
+Whitfield designed his cleanroom with a constant, highly filtered airflow to flush out impurities.
 Within a few years of its invention in the 1960s, Whitfield's modern cleanroom had generated more than US$50 billion in sales worldwide (approximately $ billion today).

+By mid-1963, more than 200 U.S. industrial plants had such specially constructed facilities—then using the terminology “White Rooms,” “Clean Rooms,” or “Dust-Free Rooms”—including the Radio Corporation of America, McDonnell Aircraft, Hughes Aircraft, Sperry Rand, Sylvania Electric, Western Electric, Boeing, and North American Aviation.
+RCA began such a conversion of part of its Cambridge, Ohio facilities in February 1961.
+Totalling 70,000 square feet, it was used to prepare control equipment for the Minuteman ICBM missiles.

 The majority of the integrated circuit manufacturing facilities in Silicon Valley were made by three companies: MicroAire, PureAire, and Key Plastics.
-These competitors made laminar flow units, glove boxes, clean rooms and air showers, along with the chemical tanks and benches used in the 'Wet Process' building of integrated circuits.
+These competitors made laminar flow units, glove boxes, cleanrooms and air showers, along with the chemical tanks and benches used in the "wet process" building of integrated circuits.
 These three companies were the pioneers of the use of Teflon for airguns, chemical pumps, scrubbers, water guns, and other devices needed for the production of integrated circuits.
-William (Bill) C. McElroy Jr. worked as engineering manager, drafting room supervisor, QA/QC, and designer for all three companies and his designs added 45 original patents to the technology of the time.
-McElroy also wrote a four-page article for MicroContamination Journal, wet processing training manuals, and equipment manuals for wet processing and clean rooms.
+William (Bill) C. McElroy Jr. worked as an engineering manager, drafting room supervisor, QA/QC, and designer for all three companies, and his designs added 45 original patents to the technology of the time.
+McElroy also wrote a four-page article for MicroContamination Journal, wet processing training manuals, and equipment manuals for wet processing and cleanrooms.